-Field excursions are made under the leadership of Mr. Howe.
+Field excursions are made in season under a competent leader.
 They are intended to help the student to know where and how to collect the specimens for her science work with the children; and to open her eyes to the wealth of material which lies about her in any morning walk.
 These excursions will take place on Saturdays, beginning the second Saturday in October.